 “Lost Boys” was the 1990s name given refugee children in the southern portion of what was then the largest country in Africa – Sudan.
 These children were driven from their villages during attacks by the dominant Arabic north against the civilian southern population – primarily black Africans.
 The children walked hundreds of miles to refugee camps in Ethiopia, enduring starvation, lion attacks, bombing and disease; they were soon driven out of Ethiopia and forced to again trek hundreds of miles to Kakuma Refugee Camp in northern Kenya.
 These young fugitives grew up in Kakuma; some were eventually fortunate enough to obtain asylum, primarily in the United States, but also in Australia and other Western countries.

-In May 2005, after a shaky peace with the north was reached, Carol traveled with Isaac Khor Bher to Sudan to find what was left of his family in his home village.
+In 2001, Carol and Richard Rinehart became mentors to over a dozen refugee “Lost Boys” in Denver, Colorado.
+One of these boys, Isaac Khor Bher, received news that his mother was still alive in Isaac’s native village.
+In May 2005, after a shaky peace with the north had been reached, Carol Rinehart traveled with Isaac to southern Sudan to find what was left of his family.
 In that war-torn region, there were only intermittently passable roads, little clean water or electricity, few latrines and virtually no healthcare.
-Food was short and illness rampant.
-Yet, the plea of the villagers was not help for these fundamental needs.
+Yet, the plea of Isaac’s villagers was not help for these fundamental needs.
 Instead, they asked for the education denied them by centuries of outside exploitation and colonialism, during which southern Sudan was viewed primarily as a source for the slave trade.
-Isaac and Carol returned to Denver with a mission and a promise to fulfill: to help communities build schools in South Sudan.
+Isaac and Carol returned to Denver with a mission: to help communities build schools in South Sudan.
 In October 2005 Project Education Sudan (now Project Education South Sudan or “PESS”) was formed.

-Following Isaac’s reunion with his mother in the village of Konbeck, PESS reunited six other Lost Boys with their families: Lual Awuok, Panther Abuk Kuol, Ayuel Yiep Koch, Jacob Thuom Lueth, John Panrach Mach, and John Abraham Panchol in 2007; and Daniel Majok Gai in 2008.
+Following Isaac’s reunion with his mother in the village of Konbeck, PESS reunited six other Lost Boys with their families, including our current Executive Director, Daniel Majok Gai.

 Chapter 2 – School Buildings

 These reunifications began a unique relationship between PESS and the remote communities in Jonglei state where these young men had been born.
 PESS partnered with these villages to build schoolhouses.
 These projects started in Isaac’s village of Konbek in 2005, but quickly expanded to Maar, Pagook and Gopmeth – a remarkable achievement given the lack of resources or infrastructure in these areas.
-Beyond school buildings, and with a view to promoting school attendance and economic development, PESS donated water wells, commercial grinding mills, cinderblock-making equipment, sewing machines and annual school supply money to the villages where the schools are located.
+Beyond school buildings, and with a view to promoting school attendance, especially by girls, PESS donated water wells, commercial grinding mills, cinderblock-making equipment, sewing machines and annual school supply money to the villages where the schools are located.

 Chapter 3 – Community Leadership and Empowerment